The House of Nobility

 The Swedish Peerage Book

-The Swedish Peerage Book (Adelskalendern) accounts the lineage of living families that have been introduced into the House of Nobility.
-It catalogues the 47 count, 136 baron and 509 aristocratic families still living (2013), and includes a brief introduction into the families historical background of each family as well as their coats of arms.
-The 107th edition of the Swedish Peerage Book will be printed in December 2015.
-For any questions please contact: firstname.lastname@example.org or/and visit adelskalendern.se.
+The Swedish Peerage Book (Adelskalendern) documents the lineage of living families that have been introduced into the House of Nobility.
+It catalogues the 46 count, 131 baron and 484 aristocratic families still living (2019), and includes a brief introduction into the historical background of each family as well as their coats of arms.

 The House of Nobility was erected during the period 1641-1672.
 The two wings were built in 1870.
 The palace was designed by Simon de la Vallée (1641-1642), Heinrich Wilhelm (1645-1652), Joost Vingboons (1653-1656) and Jean de la Vallée (1656-1672).
 Joost Vingboons and Jean de la Vallée can be said to have given the palace its final shape.
 The construction of the roof, the portals and the staircase are entirely the work of Jean de la Vallée.

 The ante-room downstairs to the left has four portraits of prominent Swedish statesmen and warriors from the seventeenth century.
-There is also a cabinet with china adorned with coat of arms belonging to Swedish noble families.
 The Lord-marshals’ room was the meeting place for the so-called Secret Committee of the Swedish Riksdag (Diet) during the eighteenth century.
 The walls are embellished with the portraits of the Lord-marshals from the seventeenth and eighteenth centuries.
 The Lord-marshal was the chairman of the House of Nobility during the Diet of the four Estates, appointed by the King or elected by the Noble estate.
 Among the most prominent of the Lord-marshals are the counts Per Brahe, Johan Gyllenstierna, Arvid Horn, Karl Gustaf Tessin and Axel von Fersen.

 In the reception-room can be seen portraits depicting the land-marshals from the nineteenth century.
 The last land-marshal was count Gustaf Lagerbjelke (1865).
 The staircase-hall was designed by Jean de la Vallée and completed in 1668.
 On the eastern wall there is a painting by Baron Gustaf Cederström (1912) depicting King Carolus X Gustavus crossing the Great Belt over the ice to Zealand (Denmark) in 1658.
 The chancellery on the upper floor includes the Blue Room with a unique collection of some 300 pieces of china adorned with coat of arms belonging to Swedish noble families.